}

 Pillar: Learn

-4:20pm - 4:45pm
+4:30pm - 4:45pm

-Closing remarks: next steps for sustainability in action
+Closing remarks: Sustainability action

 In this session we summarise the conference and provide context to the landscape for 2025, both domestically and globally, for the private sector.
 This includes news from the UN, global elections, the lead up to COP30, domestic climate policy movements and the future of sustainable business in Australia.
 We then invite you to join us for the closing evening Annual Dinner at Darling Island.